 The Australian Energy Regulator (AER) is responsible for the regulation of electricity transmission services in the NEM.
 We contribute to the development of industry policy, market arrangements and other regulations to maximise the long-term interests of electricity consumers, shareholders, stakeholders and other interested players.

 The AER also is responsible for determining the maximum allowable revenue for regulated electricity network service providers.
-Full details of Transend's revenue determination are available on AER's website.
+Details of the transmission network's transitional Revenue Proposal and full Revenue Proposal 2014-19 are on our Revenue Proposal page.
+These will also be available on AER's website.

 Transend's Cost Allocation Methodology

 In accordance with the National Electricity Rules, a Transmission Network Service Provider (TNSP) must maintain a current copy of its approved cost allocation methodology on its website.